pndurette/spinnaker-playground/README.md

 **NB:** No need to configure `spin` here.
 By default, `spin` will look for the Spinnaker API at http://localhost:8084, which is what we have set up.

-`spin` is the CLI tool used specifically to manage:
+`spin` is the CLI tool used to manage:

 * Applications
 * Pipelines